soficis/VibeTranslate/docs/Contributing.md

 ## Thank You!

-Thank you for contributing to TranslateVibe!
+Thank you for contributing to VibeTranslate!
 Your contributions help make this project better for everyone.
 Whether you're fixing bugs, adding features, improving documentation, or helping other contributors, your efforts are greatly appreciated.

 Remember: **Every contribution counts**, from fixing a typo to implementing a major feature.
 Let's build something amazing together! 🚀